StephenJWalters/math-seismic/README.md

 # math-seismic
-analytic and numerical solutions to the seismic equations in homogeneous media
+analytic and numerical solutions to the seismic equations in continuous media